Being a CAPS Member

 - For the “Lab associated with section”, please put Jessica Weitthoff.

 - If you ever need to get in touch with the CAPS administration, the best way to contact us is by email through firstname.lastname@example.org.
 Our Director is Jay Hollick with Associate Directors Dave Mackey and Andy Michel.
-The administrative staff for CAPS are Jessica Weitthoff (.2, Center Manager), David Spisak (.9, Fiscal Associate) and three administrative students (Whitney Schott, Milad Vedaie, Katie O'Dea) who will provide assistance as soon as possible via email@example.com.
+The administrative staff for CAPS are Jessica Weitthoff (.2, Center Manager), David Spisak (.9, Fiscal Associate) and two administrative students (Whitney Schott, Milad Vedaie) who will provide assistance as soon as possible via email@example.com.

 - If you are interested in learning about any of our programs or opportunities available, we would schedule a meeting with Director Jay Hollick.
 Please let firstname.lastname@example.org know and we will set up a date and time.